benny-png/benny-png/README.md

 # Hi there 👋

-My name is Benny 🎉 and I am a Computer Engineer 👨‍💻 by education, Software Developer by passion.
+My name is Benjamin 🎉 and I am a Computer Engineer 👨‍💻 by education, Software Developer by passion.

 I got into tech and science from an anime scene, where a computer engineer, was coding and repairing a time machine ⏳ in C and doing some robotics 🤖 back in 2018.